RoquesBeach/archipelago/README.md

 ![wrangler publish](images/wrangler-publish.png)

-We use a GitHub Action to deploy on merge to main branch but each worker deployment is separate.
+We use a GitHub Action to deploy on merge to main branch but each Worker deployment is separate.

-So you will also need to update the workflow **wrangler.yml** and add another entry for your worker, take the example of `john/package.json`.
+So you will also need to update the workflow [**wrangler.yml**](.github/workflows/wrangler.yml) and add another entry for your Worker, take the example of [packages/john/package.json](packages/john/package.json).

 Example **.github/workflows/wrangler.yml**